vanGoghhh/tp/docs/DeveloperGuide.md

       Use case ends.

-#### **Use case: Edit a candidate**
+#### **Use case: UC02 - List candidates**

 **MSS**

 1. User requests to list candidates
 2. CANdidates shows a list of candidates
-3. User requests to edit the details of a specific candidate index in the list
-4. CANdidates edits the candidate

     Use case ends.

 **Extensions**

+* 1a.
+Input format is invalid.

+    * 1a1.
+CANdidates shows an error message.

+      Use case ends.

+#### **Use case: UC03 - Delete a candidate**

+**MSS**

+1. User requests to _list candidates (UC01)_
+2. User requests to delete a specific candidate index in the list
+3. CANdidates deletes the candidate

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 2a.
+The given index is invalid.

+    * 2a1.
+CANdidates shows an error message.

+      Use case ends.

+#### **Use case: UC04 - Edit a candidate**

+**MSS**

+1. User requests to _list candidates (UC01)_
+2. User requests to edit the details of a specific candidate index in the list
+3. CANdidates edits the candidate

+    Use case ends.

+**Extensions**

+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 CANdidates shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-* 3b.
+* 2b.
 The format of the given details are invalid.

-    * 3b1.
+    * 2b1.
 CANdidates shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-#### **Use case: Clear all entries**
+#### **Use case: UC05 - Clear all entries**

 **MSS**

-1. User requests to list candidates
+1. User requests to _list candidates (UC01)_
-2. CANdidates shows a list of candidates
-3. User requests to clear all entries in the list
+2. User requests to clear all entries in the list
-4. CANdidates clears the list
+3. CANdidates clears the list

     Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+#### **Use case: UC06 - Find candidates**

+**MSS**

+1. User requests to find candidates with keywords
+2. CANdidates shows a list of candidates matching keywords

+    Use case ends.

+**Extensions**

+* 1a.
+Input format is invalid.

+    * 1a1.
+CANdidates shows an error message.

+      Use case ends.

+#### **Use case: UC07 - Sort candidates**

+**MSS**

+1. User requests to _list candidates (UC01)_
+2. User requests to sort the list in an order based on a field type
+3. CANdidates displays the list of candidates in the specified order

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 2a.
+The given field type is invalid.

+    * 2a1.
+CANdidates shows an error message.

+      Use case ends.

-The list is empty.
+* 2b.
+The given order is invalid.

+    * 2b1.
+CANdidates shows an error message.

       Use case ends.

 *{More to be added}*